smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

-The intensity data is treated differently than the other quantities, in the sense that in addition to the standard average and intensity-weighted average, the ``Integrated Intensity" can be represented instead.
+The intensity data is treated differently than the other quantities, in the sense that in addition to the standard average and intensity-weighted average, the ``Integrated Intensity`` can be represented instead.
 These options can be selected in the ``Option:Image Intensity`` menu shown above:

   - ``Integrated Intensity``: shows the sum of pixel intensities along the